 Her body has learned that his presence is a threat.

 This may be a longer read, but I hope it is worth the time and effort.
-I am very deliberate about not sharing simply dramatic or created ideas with no backing, so I know that when sharing this particular information, I know it to be true.
+I am very deliberate about not sharing simply dramatic or fabricated ideas with no backing, so please understand that when I share this particular information, I know it to be true.
 I’ve learned through therapy and counseling that this is what I have experienced; I realize that while it was happening in the past, I was unaware of how or why, but I knew my body was reacting negatively, and regardless of my best efforts, I couldn’t change it.

 *Sadly, her body doesn’t feel safe in his presence.
 The moment he enters the room, she feels her shoulders tense, her breathing changes, and her body unconsciously tightens as if bracing for the impact of his silence.
 It isn’t always about arguments or cruelty; it’s also about the constant unpredictability, the subtle emotional landmines, the walking on eggshells energy that her nervous system has memorized.
 Her body has learned that his presence is a threat even when her mind tries to tell her that’s irrational.